Title: Origin of the Succubus

 "But your wound was very deep.
 The Reverend Mother said it would take two, three months…"

 Cayo held a finger to my lips.
-"I am quick healer."
+"I am a quick healer."
 His smile widened.
 "But you're right, to heal properly it might take two or three months.
 I would be a fool to leave when I'm in the care of a woman as beautiful as you."

 I looked away from Cayo and smiled.
 I'm sure I would have seen red in my cheeks had I looked in a mirror.
 "Do you feel stronger?"